-Step 1: Speak to a mortgage advisor
+Step 1: Speak to a mortgage adviser

-To make sure you’re getting impartial advice it’s probably best to speak to an independent mortgage advisor.
+To make sure you’re getting impartial advice it’s probably best to speak to an independent mortgage adviser.
 They’ll be able to confirm whether or not remortgaging will save you money, and, because they’re not tied to a single lender, they won’t be biased and will be able to compare deals from lots of different lenders.

-Now you can actually remortgage without the help of a mortgage advisor, but given the scale of the commitment, it could provide you with a level of peace of mind you might not be able to give yourself.
+Now you can actually remortgage without the help of a mortgage adviser, but given the scale of the commitment, it could provide you with a level of peace of mind you might not be able to give yourself.

 If you’re confident in your own skills, first off, make sure you take all potential charges into consideration, like exit penalties, arrangement fees, and valuation fees.
 Then, you just need to compare the difference between the monthly payments you’re paying over your current mortgage term, versus what you would be paying with the new deal.

 Step 2: See if you can afford it in the future

 When you’re comparing deals, remember to think of the bigger picture.
 What appears cheapest to the naked eye might not necessarily be - for example, if it’s a variable rate mortgage and the interest goes up, could you afford the increased instalments?

 Once you’ve found a competitive deal, let your current mortgage provider know and give them chance to match it.
 Don’t be put off by the fact you’ve not seen anything advertised online – they might be willing to match your newfound deal in a bid to keep your custom.

 Step 4: Start your application